Participate in our research

 All families who participate in an OTARC study or are on our registry will be invited to:

-- attend OTARC Forums, where you will have the opportunity to meet the researchers personally and find out about the latest trends and research findings in Australia and abroad
+- attend OTARC Forums, where you will have the opportunity to meet the researchers personally and find out about the latest trends and research findings in Australia

 - attend OTARC's public workshops and events.